Do Go On - 541 - The Freedom House Ambulance Service

 Flarity, you're a dog.

-You're nobody's boy
+You're nobody's boy.

-Certainly not my boy, Flaherty
+Certainly not my boy, Flarity.

-You piece of shit
+You piece of shit.

-He added a little rhyme there
+He added a little rhyme there.

-I think that could have cut through
+I think that could have cut through.

-If Dave runs against him
+If Dave runs against him.

-But he just spins it
+But he just spins it and he's like, yeah, providing clarity.

-and it becomes even more popular.
+And he uses it and it becomes even more popular.

 Yes.

-Oh, good to do it.
+Oh, good, do it.

 He's such a piece of shit.